Overlooked by Mount St. Helens, Swift Reservoir is the easternmost of three large lakes created by the damming of the Lewis River.

 Where is Swift Reservoir and Power Canal?

 State Highways 90 and 503 link Swift Reservoir to Woodland in the west.
-It’s about an hour’s drive from Woodland, but it’s pretty much a straight shot from town out to the reservoir and dam.
+It’s about an hour’s drive from Woodland, passing Lake Merwin and Yale Lake along the way, but it’s pretty much a straight shot from town out to the reservoir and dam.

 Take Highway 503 out of Woodland and continue to follow as it becomes Road 90.
 The highway hugs the north side of Swift Reservoir, which is where several boat launches are located.